Nikon has been filling out its range of full-frame cameras in recent years, meaning that photographers of all types are now spoiled for choice.

 The price point for the Z7 means that budget beginners will probably want to look elsewhere.

-However, for the professional, semi-professional, and hardcore enthusiast, the Z7 promises to be more than capable in a wide range of conditions, from capturing pets and parties to travel and landscape photography.
+However, for the professional, semi-professional, and hardcore enthusiasts, the Z7 promises to be more than capable in a wide range of conditions, from capturing pets and parties to travel and landscape photography.

 The Z range has been quite successful for Nikon, and the Z6 serves as a mid-tier price point for those looking to see what all the fuss is about in the mirrorless world.